Wind load

 In roof constructions where the deck is continuous (e.g. screeded concrete) it will be deemed to be the critical layer, but for air permeable decks (i.e. those with joints) the critical layer will occur somewhere in the roof system itself.

-In the case of bituminous membrane systems where the deck is permeable, the critical layer will be the vapour barrier (in a warm roof construction) or the underlayer (in a cold or inverted roof).
+In the case of insulated bituminous membrane systems and cold applied liquid systems where the deck is permeable, the critical layer will be the vapour barrier (in a warm roof construction) or the underlayer (in a cold or inverted roof).
 When these membranes are properly installed, the bond achieved will be far stronger than the loading imposed by wind uplift.

 In the case of refurbishment overlays, the critical layer will be the existing roof system and its suitability to perform adequately will need to be given careful consideration.
 Single Ply membranes can be restrained against wind up lift by either being mechanically fastened or adhered, both methods of attachment provide effective resistance to wind uplift forces.